 This multi-stage prize competition, announced in September 2019, is designed to accelerate the development of low-cost desalination systems that use solar-thermal power to produce clean drinking water from salt water.
 Millions of dollars will be awarded to competitors who advance through several stages of the competition, culminating in a $1 million grand prize for the successful testing and demonstration of promising solar desalination prototypes.
 The competition is administered by the National Renewable Energy Laboratory.

 Launched in June 2018, this $3 million prize competition is designed to revitalize U.S. solar manufacturing.
 The competition encourages innovators to quickly transform new ideas into early-stage prototypes ready for industry testing.
 The competition is administered by the National Renewable Energy Laboratory.
+See an infographic below.

 The Solar District Cup, launched in spring 2019, is a multidisciplinary collegiate competition that challenges student teams to design and model distributed solar energy systems for multiple buildings on a local electrical distribution network.
 The goal is to design, model, and present the most reliable, resilient, cost-effective system possible while preparing students for solar careers.
 Teams compete in divisions, each with a distinct district-use case and winner, based on the quality of their solar energy system design.
 The Class of 2020 winners were announced in April 2020.
 The Class of 2021 teams will be announced in October 2020.
 The competition is administered by the National Renewable Energy Laboratory.